Maqshir/civ13-wiki/wiki/Guide_to_Cooking.md

 <tr>
 <td><img src="assets/images/cooking_pot.png"></td>
 <td><b>Cooking pot</b></td>
 <td>Made with 8 iron.
-Used to make **stew**.
+Used to make <b>stew</b>.
 The advantage of stew is that you get rid of thirst and hunger at the same time, as long as you don't cook it with salty water or dried meat, as those contain salt and will dehydrate you.
 Another benefit is the fact that the contents of this fascinating cooking pot will never go stale or decompose, allowing you to store food indefinitely! <b>Filled wooden bowls will go bad (disappear) if not eaten</b>.</td>
 </tr>
 <tr>
 <td><img src="assets/images/dehydrator.png"></td>